mytabworks/mytabworks-utils/README.md

     import {
         required_if,
         same
-    } from "mytabworks-utils/extend/validator";
+    } from "mytabworks-utils/extend/validations";

     const strong_password = {
         regexp: /^(?=.*?[A-Z])(?=.*?[a-z])(?=.*?[0-9])(?=.*?[#?!@$%^&*-]).+$/g,
         exe(
-            received, /*it is the value of the input you put*/ value, /*required_if:value*/ /*it is the value of the validations like in the front line*/ value_of_value /*required_if:value=value_of_value*/ /*it is the value-of-value of the validations like in the front line*/
+            received, /*it is the value of the input you put*/ first_param, /*validations:first_param*/
+            second_param /*validations:first_param=second_param*/
         ) {
-            /*we don't need value and value_of_value for these*/ /*must return true when received is invalid*/ return !this.regexp.test(received)
+            /*we don't need first_param and second_param for this validation*/ /*must return true when it is INVALID*/ return !this.regexp.test(received)
         },
-        message: "The :attribute must have 1 small letter, 1 capital letter, 1 number, and 1 special character" /*note! the :attribute is replace with the label of the form field you validate*/ /*note! if you require value in your validations you must put the same name as your validation like :strong_password in the message*/
+        message: "The :attribute must have 1 small letter, 1 capital letter, 1 number, and 1 special character" /*note! the :attribute is replace with the label of the form field you validate*/ /*note! if you have first_param in your validations you must put the same name as your validation like :strong_password in the message*/
-        /*note! if you require value-of-value you must put :third_party in the message*/ }
+        /*note! if you have second_param you must put :third_party in the message*/ }

     Validator.extend({ required_if, same, strong_password })